 “Fasting Ramadan and following it with six days from Shawwal is like continual fasting.”
 [Muslim, on the authority of Abu Ayyub (Allah be pleased with him)]

 “Fasting Ramadan is like fasting ten months, and fasting six days [of Shawwal] is like fasting two months.
 That is like fasting a full year.”
 [Ahmad & Nasa’i]

-First of all! these fasts are not obligatory ( Fard) , they are sunnah ! it is good to fast in shawwal , as it would increase your reward and bring pleasure of ALLAH subhana hu wa tala.
-But it is not compulsory to fast.
-Secondly, The Shafi`is and Hanbalis state that it is superior to make the six fasts consecutive it means it is more preferable to start these fasts from the 2nd of Shawwal and keep fasting up to the 7th of Shawwal.
-Which means to fast consecutively .However, if they are kept in other days, it is hoped that the requirement of the above Hadith may also be fulfilled.
+First of all!
+These facts are not obligatory ( Fard); they are Sunnah!
+It is good to fast in Shawwal, as it would increase your reward and bring the pleasure of ALLAH.
+But it is not compulsory.
+Secondly, The Shafi`is and Hanbalis state that it is superior to make the six fasts consecutive it means it is not preferable to start Fast from the 2nd of Shawwal and keep fasting up to the 7th of Shawwal.
+However, if they held on other days, it is hoped that .it may also fulfill the requirement of the above Hadith.